What I've been able to find out so far: The Wards 1284

-Montgomery Wards 1284, front side.
+Montgomery Ward 1284, front side.

-Montgomery Wards 1284, back side.
+Montgomery Ward 1284, back side.

 The "Mystery Sigil", found in two locations inside.
 No other markings found!